LucasBorboleta/Baltek/README.md

 During Fall 2017, the effort was on translating of the rules text and selection of licenses.

-In October 2017, the description of the **rules** was moved in a separate project, named  **BaltekTheRules** in order to finalize their translations and to promote them.
+In October 2017, the description of the **rules** was moved in a separate project, named  **baltek-the-rules** in order to finalize their translations and to promote them.

 # Licenses